 Obviously, the basic “Principles of Teaching” is based on the intermediate to advanced student of the piano.
 Since we all begin at the same place, it is crucial to understand, from the outset, what is expected.
 So here we’ll talk some more about Teaching Music – the early stages.

-DAILY PRACTICE and CONSISTENT LESSONS are the foundation for study.
-Daily practice because the basic skills must be acquired through regular use and consistent lessons since the COMMITMENT to the weekly time allotted in the teacher’s schedule must be respected.
+Daily practice and consistent lessons are the foundation for study.
+Daily practice because the basic skills must be acquired through regular use and consistent lessons since the commitment to the weekly time allotted in the teacher’s schedule must be respected.
 As we all know from experience, if we give ourselves an out–we will take it.

-DAILY PRACTICE should consist of CAREFULLY following the teacher’s instructions.
-TWO OR FOUR MEASURE SECTIONS REPEATED FOUR TO SIX TIMES would be a minimum.
-TROUBLE SPOTS often require EIGHT OR MORE repetitions.
+Daily practice should consist of carefully following the teacher’s instructions.
+Two or four measure sections repeated four to six times would be a minimum.
+Trouble spots often require eight or more repetitions.
 Remember, a sloppy repetition yields a sloppy performance.

-Special care should be taken to COUNT IN A STEADY MANNER, letting the counting pull the playing along (and not the reverse) and, of course, diligently FOLLOWING THE MARKED FINGERINGS.
+Special care should be taken to count in a steady manner, letting the counting pull the playing along (and not the reverse) and, of course, diligently following the marked fingerings.
 We have eighty-eight keys to cover and only ten fingers.
 Which exact finger to use, even in a simple piece, is not a minor consideration.

-Think carefully about how YOU hear music and then follow through by making sure that you are communicating that in your playing.
+Think carefully about how You hear music and then follow through by making sure that you are communicating that in your playing.
 It really doesn’t matter if the listener knows what you are doing.
 The honesty of doing it will spark their own responses.
-In this way y, u are truly giving the music a chance to work its magic.
+In this way, you are truly giving the music a chance to work its magic.

 Many beginning students use an electronic keyboard.
 As soon as possible, anyone studying the piano should consider purchasing an acoustic instrument–not only for the range of notes and type of touch but also for the use of the pedal.
 Acoustic pianos should be tuned at least three times a year to protect against humidity changes.
 After all, musical instruments usually don’t come cheap.
 Just check this Stradivarius post!